-We are working closely with local authorities, housing associations, landlords and other groups following the Grenfell Tower fire.
+We have been working closely with local authorities, housing associations, landlords and other groups following the Grenfell Tower fire.

-We have also been liaising with local health managers to offer advice in how they can meet their legal responsibilities with regards to fire safety.
-We have a clear picture of any precautionary actions we need to take working alongside the NHS bodies who are responsible for fire safety in their buildings.
+We also liaised with local health managers to offer advice in how they can meet their legal responsibilities with regards to fire safety.

 We provide advice about fire safety measures which can include compartmentation of the building, automatic fire detection, fire alarms, means of escape and sprinkler systems.